luc-lonq/luc-lonq/README.md

 ###

 <p align="left">
-  I'm Luc, I love Laravel, and I recently graduated from the University Institute of Technology in La Rochelle, France, where I completed a three-year program specializing in Fullstack Development.
+  I'm Luc, I'm 20 years old, and I recently graduated from the University Institute of Technology in La Rochelle, France, where I completed a three-year program specializing in Fullstack Development.
 I'm about to start a Master's degree in Computer Science, with a focus on Software Architecture.
 </p>

 ## Main Tech Stack